 Comrade participated in and won many awards as best decorated boat in Seattle's Opening Day of 1959, 1961, and 1963 boating seasons.
-She won the Best Antique/Classic Powerboat (pre-WWII) in the 2002 La Conner Classic Yacht and Car sShow.
-The third owner, the Birdseye family, bought the Comrade in 1949 and have now been cruising on her for over 60 years.
+She won the Best Antique/Classic Powerboat (pre-WWII) in the 2002 La Conner Classic Yacht and Car Show.
+The third owner, the Birdseye family, bought the Comrade in 1949 and cruised on her for almost 70 years.

 Now owned by the great-granddaughter of the original owner!
 Kathy Weber and Bill Shain have enjoyed cruising Puget Sound since acquiring Comrade in 2017.
 In 2019 they repowered again with a Yanmar diesel, and replaced her 90 year old fuel tanks and 90 year old electrical system.